Safe & Comfortable Extraction · Wisdom Teeth Removal Indianapolis

 Risks and Complications

 Wisdom teeth removal is one of the most studied outpatient surgical procedures.
-Reported risks include dry socket (1–5% of lower extractions), temporary lip or tongue numbness from inferior alveolar nerve irritation (under 1% permanent), infection (under 2%), and minor sinus communication for upper teeth (under 1%). — AAOMS clinical guideline, 2023.
+Reported risks include dry socket (1–5% of lower extractions), temporary lip or tongue numbness from inferior alveolar nerve irritation (under 1% permanent), infection (under 2%), and minor sinus communication for upper teeth (under 1%). — AAOMS clinical guidelines.

 How OSOI Does This Differently